Herwich012/gittest/README.md

 $ git status
 ```

-Here you see the changes made to exsiting files (tracked) and newly created files (untracked).
+Here you see the changes made to exsisting files (tracked) and newly created files (untracked).

 - Stage all these files, ready for commit:
 ```console